 A student is responsible for the student’s actions in contact with patients and others during clinical assignments.
 Students are covered by professional liability insurance through Anne Arundel Community College for acts or omissions committed within the scope of the students’ clinical assignment, including, but not limited to, negligence in patient care.
 Exceptions to insurance coverage may apply, such as an exception to coverage for intentional acts.

-All incidents that occur during a clinical assignment that result in personal injury to patients, clinical affiliate personnel, or the student and/or property damage must be reported immediately to the clinical coordinator and program director as soon as practical.
+During a clinical assignment, all incidents that occur resulting in personal injury to patients, clinical affiliate personnel or the student, and/or property damage, must be reported immediately to the clinical coordinator and program director.
 An incident report must be written to document what took place and a copy of the report must be submitted to the director of EMS Education.
 All incident reports are kept on file in the School of Health Sciences office and undergo review by the dean of Health Sciences.
 The dean must submit the incident report to the college’s risk manager.

 Health and Accident Insurance